 Asana Inc. is an American company that is primarily famous for its project and work management tool, Asana.
 If you are a freelancer, you can use it to organize your tasks as well as setting deadlines for your projects.

 Further, you can collaborate with your team members and clients with the help of this user friendly tool.
-Other exclusive features include task assignments and progress tracking.
+Like PlanHub, this platform offers exclusive features including task assignments and progress tracking to boost your productivity.

 Pros | Cons |